-The Barcelona International Documentary Film Festival, known as DocsBarcelona, is a film festival dedicated to the documentary genre.
+The Barcelona International Documentary Film Festival, known as DocsBarcelona, is a film festival dedicated to the documentary genre .
 It is made up of competitive international sections and non-competitive sections.
-This festival brings together professionals from all over the world every year and offers conferences and master classes of interest to the documentary sector.
+This festival brings together professionals from all over the world every year and offers lectures and master classes of interest to the documentary sector.

-DocsBarcelona grants in each edition a dozen prizes, some of them decided by the Jury of each edition and others awarded by the public.
+DocsBarcelona awards a dozen prizes in each edition, some of them decided by the Jury of each edition and others awarded by the public.
 The prizes with economic endowment are possible thanks to the sponsors of the festival.

-Since it began its journey 25 years ago, DocsBarcelona has reached the figure of 1,677,249 spectators, if we add the public of the festival, the Docs of the Month and other screenings in theaters and online.
-In parallel to the programming, its market has become a reference for professionals in southern Europe, with the presentation to potential financiers of 718 projects, of which 272 were Spanish productions and, of these, 165 Catalan.
+Since it began its journey 26 years ago, DocsBarcelona has reached the figure of 1,677,249 spectators, if we add the public of the festival, Docs of the Month and other screenings in theaters and online.
+In parallel to the programming, its market has become a reference for professionals in southern Europe, with the presentation to potential funders of 718 projects, of which 272 were Spanish productions and, of these, 165 Catalan.

 Sections of the DocsBarcelona Festival

-- Official Latitude Section: competitive section in which the best documentaries from the Iberian Peninsula and Latin America are shown.
+- Latitude Official Section: competitive section in which the best documentaries from the Iberian Peninsula and Latin America are screened.

 - Special Sessions: documentaries out of competition.

-- DOC-U: section dedicated to the documentary talent of Film and Audiovisual Communication students from universities, training cycles and film schools.
+- DOC-U: section dedicated to the documentary talent of Film and Audiovisual Communication students from universities, training courses and film schools.